arkadymankovsky/tango-home-assignment/README.md

 Several opportunities exist to enhance the current implementation:

-1. **Temporal Validation**: Implement time-based validation to better simulate real-world recommendation scenarios, potentially stratifying by timestamp to maintain chronological ordering.
+1. **Temporal Validation**: Stratifying by timestamp to maintain chronological ordering.

 2. **User Weighting**: Develop techniques to balance the influence of users with extreme numbers of purchases to prevent them from dominating the model training.

 3. **Alternative Rating Approaches**:
    - Explore weighted combinations of purchase frequency and Value For Money (VFM) metrics
-   - Implement context-aware ratings that account for user session duration
-   - Consider implicit feedback signals like view-to-purchase conversion rates

 4. **Model Exploration**:
    - Test neural network-based collaborative filtering approaches
-   - Implement hybrid models combining content-based and collaborative filtering
-   - Explore factorization machines for handling high-dimensional sparse data
-   - Implement sequence-aware models that account for purchase order

-5. **Feature Engineering**:
-   - Incorporate user demographic data if available
-   - Add temporal features like day of week, weekend/weekday, or special events
-   - Create item features based on purchase history patterns
+   -

-6. **Scalability Improvements**:
+5. **Scalability Improvements**:
    - Optimize the inference process for faster recommendations
    - Implement incremental learning to update the model with new data
-   - Explore techniques for handling cold-start users and items
+   - Explore techniques for handling cold-start problem

-7. **Evaluation Metrics**:
-   - Implement diversity and serendipity metrics
-   - Measure business-oriented metrics like predicted revenue lift
-   - Conduct A/B testing to validate model performance in production

-By implementing these improvements, the recommendation system could provide more accurate, diverse, and contextually relevant suggestions to users, potentially increasing conversion rates and user satisfaction.
 ---